Six operations for D-cap-modules on rigid analytic spaces: Introduction

 \subsection{Acknowledgements}

 The idea to use bornological methods for $\w{\D}_X$-modules was already in the air when I was working in Oxford in 2018/19, thanks to conversations with Konstantin Ardakov and Kobi Kremnitzer.
 I am grateful for many helpful discussions with Simon Wadsley, in particular concerning the definition of $\C$-complexes.
-More broadly, I would like to thank Konstantin Ardakov, Federico Bambozzi, Thomas Bitoun, Guido Bosco, Chirantan Chowdhury, Nicolas Dupr\'e, Chris Lazda, Vytautas Paskunas, Vincent Pilloni, Tobias Schmidt and Simon Wadsley for their interest in this work.\\ The results of this paper were first presented in the form of a mini-course at the Number Theory Seminar of the ENS, Lyon.
+More broadly, I would like to thank Konstantin Ardakov, Federico Bambozzi, Thomas Bitoun, Guido Bosco, Chirantan Chowdhury, Nicolas Dupr\'e, Chris Lazda, Marc Levine, Vytautas Paskunas, Vincent Pilloni, Tobias Schmidt and Simon Wadsley for their encouragement and interest in this work.

+The results of this paper were first presented in the form of a mini-course at the Number Theory Seminar of the ENS, Lyon.
 I am grateful to the organizers as well as all participants for their very helpful questions and feedback.

+A first version of this paper was built upon the erroneous \cite[Lemma 3.53]{Bamdagger} to discuss complete bornological sheaves.
+I am very grateful to Jack Kelly and Finn Wiersig for pointing out the mistake and their help in ironing out these subtleties.

+The author acknowledges support from the ERC Grant HiCoShiVa (Higher coherent cohomology of Shimura Varieties, Grant ID 818856, PI: Pilloni).